Konnecto/assignment/README.md

 ## Assignment Overview

-Please checkout from main and open a new branch "assignment/myinitials"
+Please checkout from main branch, To submit the assignment either create a private repository and share it with us, Or send us the entire project in a zip.

 * disclaimer
 There is no need to go explore random parts of the project, assume the code there is complete and working as intended.